 ESG analysis is a fully integrated component of the fundamental analysis of companies in the investment universe and carried out according to Sycomore AM proprietary 'SPICE' methodology.
 SPICE is the acronym for the global, financial and extra-financial methodology of analysis and evaluation.

-The investment strategy guides investment decisions based on factors such as investment objectives and risk tolerance.
 In particular, it aims to understand how the value created by a company is allocated among all its stakeholders (investors, environment, customers, employees, suppliers and civil society).
 The investment manager believes that an equitable sharing of value between the stakeholders is an important factor in the development of a company.